Yanga National Park

 Historic heritage in our parks and reserves

 The buildings were constructed around 1870 and are indicative of a period when ‘Yanga’ was one of the Riverina’s most productive pastoral stations.
 The historic heritage on display at Yanga provides a tangible record of a long and rich history of early pastoral life.
-The conservation management plan for historic and cultural heritage values in Yanga National Park will be reviewed, and a schedule of recommended conservation works will be developed and implemented.

 Developing visitor facilities and experiences